 If a teacher leaves the teaching profession before 25 years’ service, s/he is entitled to a refund of the employee contributions (but not the employer’s contributions).

 At retirement age (64 years) or after 25 years of service the teacher is entitled to full indemnity pay including the employer’s contribution.

 A female teacher registered in Provident Fund is entitled to receive back the employee’s and employer’s contributions to the Provident Fund if she gets married whilst in service and stops teaching.

 8. Union Fund

-Membership of the Union Fund (national teachers’ syndicate fund) is optional for teachers who are not in the Provident Fund, but compulsory for all Provident Fund (Cadre) members.
+Membership of the Union Fund (national teachers’ syndicate fund) is optional for teachers who are not in the Provident Fund, but compulsory by law for all Provident Fund (Cadre) members.

-On request, the benefits may be extended to other members of the family, the additional monthly contributions are:
+On request, the benefits may be extended to other members of the family, if they are registered under your name in Social Security.
+The additional monthly contributions are:

 9. Leave of Absence

 Absence for more than one day requires a member of staff to submit a doctor’s report on his/her return.
 Please note that there is no entitlement to a regular day off every month without a valid medical reason.
 The Lebanese laws relating to sick leave are followed.